groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 > 🤖 "Volume Spacing Errors: On the front right side of the box (Image A1), the measurement text is crammed together as **10mL/0.3floze** without standard spaces separating the units or the **e** estimate symbol."

 ❌ Also wrong.
-The volume measurement text does look crammed together on Image A1, but it looks similarly crammed together on authentic boxes too.
+The volume measurement text does look crammed together in Image A1, but it looks similarly crammed together on authentic boxes too.

 <br>

 > 🤖 "Shade Name Placement: On the tube (Image A6), the shade label ribbon is printed sideways directly against the crimped seam edge, which differs from standard factory placement."

 ❌ I'm also calling this one wrong.
-In my judgement, the location of the shade name on Image A6 is indistinguishable from the location of the shade name on an authentic tube.
+In my judgement, the location of the shade name on [Image A6](/assets/rhode_A6.JPG) is indistinguishable from the location of the shade name on an authentic tube.

 <br>